Links on Android Authority may earn us a commission. Learn more.

 What’s it like to use the Pixel Buds?

 Users are afforded three sizes of ear tips, but the wing tips can’t be replaced, which is a bummer especially for those with uniquely large or small ears.
-This static wing tip design isn’t great for athletes, because the earbuds may not secure as well to the outer ear as they would with something like the Jaybird Vista.
-Each earbud has a touch-capacitive panel which supports playback, volume, and call control, as well as Google Assistant access.
-The touch technology is great, and never registered accidental taps, something we’ve run into while testing other true wireless earbuds such as the Samsung Galaxy Buds Plus.
+This static wing tip design isn’t great for athletes, because the earbuds may not secure as well to the outer ear as they would with something like the Amazon Echo Buds (2nd Gen).
+Each earbud has a touch-capacitive panel that supports playback, volume, and call control, as well as Google Assistant access.
+The touch technology is great, and never registered accidental taps, a frequent issue with the popular Samsung Galaxy Buds Plus.
 Automatic ear detection is also supported, so playback pauses when the earphones are removed.

 Sorry, AirPods, there's a new kid on the block.